Brad Hammerson, BS

 Bart Staker, PhD

-Bart is currently co-PI and outreach manager for the Seattle Structural Genomics Center for Infectious Disease and senior research scientist at Seattle Children's Research Institute.
-Bart is an X-ray crystallographer and protein biochemist, he has a PhD in biological chemistry from the University of Michigan and a BS in biology from the University of Washington.
-Bart has 15 years industry experience in preclinical drug discovery.
-He is a founder of two biotech companies who achieved successful venture funding and buy-out.
-Bart teaches classes in Biotechnology Project Management and Selection and Evaluation of Biotechnology Projects at the University of Washington and University of Maryland.
-Bart’s research interests include structure-based drug design of new compounds for the treatment of cryptosporidiosis and cutaneous leishmaniasis, as well as the study of antibody binding interactions to immunogenic proteins.
+Dr. Bart Staker is currently co-PI and outreach manager for the Seattle Structural Genomics Center for Infectious Disease and senior research scientist at Seattle Children's Research Institute.
+He is an X-ray crystallographer and protein biochemist, with a PhD in biological chemistry from the University of Michigan and a BS in biology from the University of Washington.
+Staker has 15 years' industry experience in preclinical drug discovery.
+He is a founder of two biotech companies that achieved successful venture funding and buy-out.
+He teaches classes in biotechnology project management and selection and evaluation of biotechnology projects at the University of Washington and University of Maryland.
+His research interests include structure-based drug design of new compounds for the treatment of cryptosporidiosis and cutaneous leishmaniasis, as well as the study of antibody binding interactions to immunogenic proteins.

 Sandhya Subramanian is interested in learning what protein structures from different pathogens can contribute to understanding their biology, and she currently works in the bioinformatics group on target selection and data analysis for the SSGCID.
 After undergraduate studies in molecular and cell biology and math at the University of California, Berkeley, she landed in Wisconsin working on the E. coli genome project and from there moved into Drosophila and human genome research at Lawrence Berkeley National Labs.
 While doing mainly benchwork and working on a master’s degree, she also gained some experience on the informatics side of large-scale research and moved to Seattle to work in Maynard Olson's group on completing the human genome and working on haplotype analyses of varied human populations.